-The Student Emergency Card must be completed, signed by both parents and returned to the school on opening day.
+The Student Emergency Card must be completed, signed by each parent/guardian and returned to the school on opening day.
 This card is kept in the office in case parents/guardians need to be contacted.
 All telephone numbers and addresses are to be accurate and clearly printed.
 Please contact the school immediately if changes to this information take place.